Posting: # 17890

 Example: One compartment model; FT=FR=1, kel 0.1733 h–1 (t½ 4 h), kabs,R 1.3863 h–1 (t½ 30 min), kabs,T 2.0794 h–1 (t½ 20 min), sigmoidal effect model identical for T and R; Emax 125, EC50 50, γ 0.25.

-Although T has a 50% (!) faster absorption than R, tmax of T is only 15 min earlier than the one of R (reflected both in concentrations and effects).
+Although the test has a 50% (!) faster absorption than the reference, tmax of T is only 15 min earlier than the one of R (reflected both in PK and PD).
 The T/R-ratio of Cmax is 113% but the maximum effect increases by only 1.5%!
 Is that relevant?

 This is a very simple PK/PD-link model.
 With others (e.g., incorporating a delay in onset) the observed difference in PK may disappear completely in PD.
 If we have no data about the PK/PD-relationship we are left out in the dark.
 I’m aware of only a few studies (rapid onset for multiphasic products of zolpidem and methlyphenidate).